Inside: Wondering what to do with pennies? Read on to learn how they are more powerful than you think!

 And it isn’t just the pennies themselves, but the new mindset you’ve gained.
 Each small purchase you choose to make matters.

 Some days, buying that candy bar is just another silly splurge.
 Putting that small amount of money towards debt instead will make you feel great.

 Then, on the rough days when you really need that candy bar, it will taste sweeter knowing that you made the honest decision that it was worth your hard earned money.

 Now you know what to do with pennies.
 Make them work for you!

 These days, it’s easier to remember the power of a penny.
 Remember these stories when you’re tempted to leave those pennies in the couch cushions!

 Are you up for a 30 Day Money Challenge?
-I’m spending January giving you actionable ideas so you can fill your sinking fund, emergency fund, or whatever is holding you back financially.
+Get 30 ideas for saving and earning enough money to fill your emergency fund.
 Learn more about Secure Your Savings and Find Peace in the New Year.

 If you find a penny on the ground, do you usually pick it up?